 The holiday centre industry continues to demand the use of sophisticated technology and systems, including those systems and technologies used for Center Parcs' bookings, revenue management and property management platforms.
 These technologies and systems must be refined, updated and/or replaced with more advanced systems on a regular basis.
 If Center Parcs is unable to do so as quickly as its competitors, within budget cost and time frames or at all, its business could suffer.
 Center Parcs is in the process of making updates to existing systems and introducing new IT systems and technologies aimed at improving pricing for bookings, targeting new and repeat customers, strengthening and integrating customer relationship management processes.
 Any problems with transitioning to or integrating its new systems could adversely affect Center Parcs' business.
-In particular, the implementation of the new IT systems could take longer than expected, disrupt Center Parcs' current systems and/or result in cost overruns.
-Center Parcs also may not achieve the benefits that it anticipates from these systems or any other new technology or system in the future.
+In particular, the implementation of the new IT systems could take longer than expected, disrupt Center Parcs' current systems or any other new technology or system in the future.
 If any of these risks were to be realised, this could have a material adverse effect on Center Parcs' business, financial conditions and results of operations.